 If you don’t want to ignore contacts already in a program (e.g. waiting in a timer) then your best option is to pause the program, make the changes you want, then copy the program and test the copy.
 Once you are happy with the result you can resume the original program with the new workflow.

 The A/B Splitter node

-The A/B Splitter node is a great way to test minor improvements in your program, or to test multiple emails against each other.
+The A/B Splitter node is a great way to test minor improvements in your program while it is live, or to test different messages (or even channels) against each other.
 In this way you can continually experiment with new ideas and keep optimizing your strategies and improving your customer journey.

 You decide how big your test groups are, and how big your control group is, by assigning percentages to each splitter node.